-As well as the comfort of visitors and employees, the green parameters are also central concerns for the design of new complexes and the renovation of existing ones.
+In addition to the comfort of visitors and employees, the green parameters are also central concerns for both the design of new complexes and the renovation of existing ones.
 Kinepolis endeavors to minimize its ecological footprint in its choice of energy sources and building materials and by using spaces flexibly.

-A milestone in the sustainability policy was the digitization of the projection systems, which made the chemical production of film and the transport of voluminous rolls of film superfluous.
-Virtually all new build Kinepolis complexes in 2016 were exclusively equipped with laser projectors.
-Laser projectors ensure sublime image quality while also using 40% less energy than xenon lamp projectors.
-The absence of lamps also reduces the need for cooling and, of course, lamp replacement belongs to the past.
+A milestone in the sustainability policy was the digitization of the projection systems, which made the chemical production of film and the transport of voluminous rolls of film redundant.
+Projection technology has taken a step further in the meantime and Kinepolis has completely chosen laser projection.
+Laser projectors ensure sublime image quality while also using 30 to 40% less energy than xenon lamp projectors.
+The absence of lamps also reduces the need for cooling and, of course, lamp replacement is a thing of the past.

 The increasing importance of online and mobile ticket sales also reduces the ecological impact of operations.
-Further, various energy-saving measures have been taken, including the installation of LED lighting in cinemas and foyers, photo-luminescent row numbering and efficient heating systems.
+Further, various energy-saving measures have been taken, including the installation of closed popcorn warmers and advanced energy-saving techniques such as BaOPT and Optivolt.

 Water consumption has been reduced, among other things by the use of taps with optical sensor, and visitors are constantly asked to presort their rubbish.

 Kinepolis works towards GPR certification for all new build complexes in the Netherlands.
 GPR provides insight into the sustainability of real estate based on five criteria: Energy, Environment, Health, Quality of Use and Future Value.
 Each aspect is graded from 1 to 10 and the CO₂ emission is measured.
-Kinepolis Dordrecht earned an excellent report across the board and already has its GPR certificate.
+Kinepolis Dordrecht and Kinepolis 's-Hertogenbosch earned an excellent report across the board and already have their GPR certificate.